 (b) any 4 members.

-(3) At a meeting of a controlling body the chairman, the deputy chairman or the person appointed under clause 3(1) shall preside, but where all of those members are absent from a meeting the members of that body present shall appoint one of their number to preside at that meeting.
+(3) At a meeting of the Commission the chairman, the deputy chairman or the person appointed under clause 3(1) shall preside, but where all of those members are absent from a meeting the members present shall appoint one of their number to preside at that meeting.

-(4) At any meeting of a controlling body —
+(4) At any meeting of the Commission —

 (a) a majority of the members constitute a quorum; and